 Interest compounding on top of your principal can make payments extraordinarily high.
-Even if you make your minimum payments, it often takes years to pay off that balance.
-Plus, high levels of debt can limit your access to additional credit, whether it’s buying a house or getting a new car.
+Paying off debt can often take years if you’re only making minimum credit card payments.
+Plus, high debt levels can limit your access to additional credit, whether it’s buying a house or getting a new car.

 It doesn’t matter how you got into debt, whether you racked up too much on your credit cards or had a debilitating illness that kept you from working for a while.

-Regardless of how it happened, it’s time to stop spending money so that you can get your finances back on track.
+Regardless of how it happened, you have to stop spending money so that you can get your finances back on track.
 That may sound like an easy thing to do, but it really requires a mindset shift.

-It doesn’t mean simply stopping major purchases or skipping a vacation this year.
-To truly get out of major debt, you have to funnel every extra penny you have towards paying off those balances.
+It doesn’t mean simply stopping major purchases or skipping vacation this year.
+To truly achieve debt freedom, you have to funnel every extra penny towards paying off those balances.

 No more takeout because you’re too tired to cook, and no more snack runs at the gas station.
 Small expenditures lead to recurring debt just as much as large ones do, so get both under control and start paying everything off.

-Before you conquer your current debt, make sure you don’t add any more to what you currently owe.
+Before conquering your current debt, make sure you don’t add more to what you currently owe.
 If you’re having trouble stopping your spending, try to remove the temptation completely.
 Hide or cut up your credit cards if you have to.
 Also, remove your credit card information from any websites you frequently shop at.